-SURFACE IMPROVEMENTS GENERAL Geotechnical reports (if applicable) Asphalt & concrete test results and surface penalty assessment submitted Site is cleaned and ready to be inspected Full tank water truck to be onsite ready for inspection of drainage.
-All roads and gutters to be water flushed immediately prior to inspection.
-Inspections will not be permitted in freezing or near freezing temperatures PAVED ROADS AND CURB RAMPS All roads have been built and paved All curb & gutters and catch basins are installed All aprons are installed (if applicable) All curb ramps are installed and built monolithically Curb ramps' tooled grooves shows correct walking path CC and WV locations are stamped on sidewalk or on curb & gutters (where it can't be done on the sidewalks) Contractor's Company Name stamped at start and end of concrete pour All signage installed Manholes and valves visible as per approved drawings All manholes, water valves, covers and caps have been cleaned of all debris after paving All wick drain pipes are installed and trimmed at 6 inches length Clay cap or landscaping completed around improvement Other: Other: Comments:
+- Geotechnical reports (if applicable) - Asphalt & concrete test results and surface penalty assessment submitted - Site is cleaned and ready to be inspected - Full tank water truck to be onsite ready for inspection of drainage.
+All roads and gutters to be water flushed immediately prior to inspection. - Inspections will not be permitted in freezing or near freezing temperatures

+PAVED ROADS AND CURB RAMPS

+All roads have been built and paved All curb & gutters and catch basins are installed All aprons are installed (if applicable) All curb ramps are installed and built monolithically Curb ramps' tooled grooves shows correct walking path CC and WV locations are stamped on sidewalk or on curb & gutters (where it can't be done on the sidewalks) Contractor's Company Name stamped at start and end of concrete pour All signage installed Manholes and valves visible as per approved drawings All manholes, water valves, covers and caps have been cleaned of all debris after paving All wick drain pipes are installed and trimmed at 6 inches length Clay cap or landscaping completed around improvement Other: Other: C

 SEPARATE WALKS AND/OR CONCRETE WALKWAYS

-All separate walks are built

-All concrete walkways are built

-All sidewalks are installed, cross falls have been checked, and are between 2% to 4% grades

-Clay cap at the edges of all structures is in place

-Structures are stamped (CC, WV, Contractor's Company Name)

-Apron connection is installed (if applicable)
+- All concrete walkways are built - All sidewalks are installed, cross falls have been checked, and are between 2% to 4% grades - Clay cap at the edges of all structures is in place - Structures are stamped (CC, WV, Contractor's Company Name) - Apron connection is installed (if applicable) - Other:

-Other:

-Comments:
+Co mm ent s:

 PAVED ALLEYS

 All alleys are built

-Clay cap along the edges of alley is in place

-Concrete apron is installed

-Wick drain is installed on V-crown alley (if applicable)

-Drainage is acceptable and doesn't hold water

-MH, CB, CBMH, WV and ICDs are installed and visible (if applicable)
+- Clay cap along the edges of alley is in place - Concrete apron is installed - Wick drain is installed on V-crown alley (if applicable) - Drainage is acceptable and doesn't hold water - MH, CB, CBMH, WV and ICDs are installed and visible (if applicable) - Other:

-Other:

-Comments:

-MULTI LICE TRAILC

-MULTI-USE TRAILS All Trails are built
+MULTI-USE TRAILS

-Clay cap along the edges of trail is in place

-Concrete commercial crossing (or apron) is installed

-Drainage is acceptable and doesn't hold water
+- All Trails are built - Clay cap along the edges of trail is in place - Concrete commercial crossing (or apron) is installed - Drainage is acceptable and doesn't hold water - Other:

-Other:

-Comments: